To be eligible to be registered as a charity with the ACNC, your organisation must:

 Charities may aim to benefit the public generally, or a particular group of people (for example, a local community, refugees or young people).

-Charities do not have to benefit everyone in a community, but any restrictions must be consistent with the charitable purpose.
+Charities do not have to benefit everyone in a community, but any restrictions must be consistent with their charitable purpose.
 For example, a food bank could restrict its beneficiaries to people who cannot afford their own food, but it could not restrict it to people based on their appearance.

-Your organisation cannot be registered as a charity if it is:
+An organisation cannot be registered as a charity if it is:

 - a political party